Quotes About Cycling to Inspire, Motivate and Excite

 "I do it like Forrest Gump.
 When they told him to run, he ran.
 When they tell me to win, I win." — Peter Sagan, winner of 18 Grand Tour stages

 "When you get second place, you say 'I could have won it here, I could have won it there.'
-When you win, you never say anything; it’s finished." — Greg LeMond, 3x Tour de France winner
+When you win, you never say anything; it’s finished." — Greg LeMond, third on GC in the 1984 Tour de France

 "I never think: 'If I crash, I'm going to hurt myself.'
 I might think: 'If I crash, I'm not going to win.'
 Everything's about that finish line." – Mark Cavendish, winner of 15 Giro d'Italia stages

 "If I crash, I crash.
 If not, I should win." — Missy Giove, 11x World Cup winner

 "There will be a lot of complaining that today was too hard, but the winners never complain." – Phil Liggett, Tour de France commentator